nklopstock611/turing-machine-interpreter/README.md

 R
 W '$'
 P
-C label-go-to-x ; means, continue where label-go-to-x was called
+TO label-go-to-x ; means, continue where label-go-to-x was called
 ```

 ### Loops (move until):